EstateJS/exercise-tracker/README.md

 $ cd ..
 $ estate connect . exercise-tracker
 ```
-Select "pnpm" when asked to update node_modules.
+Select "pnpm" (press enter) when asked to update node_modules.
 It will only ask you to do this the first time you make a service connection.
 This command must be rerun each time the backend service is deployed.

 6. Start Exercise Tracker demo